SEM-Qi/tw_data_server/README.md

 Once there type `make` into the command line.

 There should be a long output as the project builds.
-Once it is finished enter the following to start up the program in an erlang shell.
+Once it is finished (you should see a success message as your last output) enter the following to start up the program in an erlang shell.

 	sudo ./_rel/tw_data_server_release/bin/tw_data_server_release console